RMHolsen/SEEDs/devlog.md

 Added serializers
 Unusual errors kicking up??
 Can't find routes??
 It was the config/application.rb file.
 The rack-cors gem needed that extra bit of code to make the proper connections.
 REMEMBER THIS IN FUTURE.

+## 15 July 2021
+Absolutely nothing of structural substance, I just mucked around with some graphics.

+## 19 July 2021
+Cleared out some cruft and rearranged some plant IDs around the drop-down plant select form in the index page Added field to show percentages germinated on Pod card Added notes field to Plant details display